CHAPTER

 22589.13.

-(a) A social media company shall implement a transparent, third-party-accessible interoperability interface that allows a user to choose to do both of the following:(1) Share a covered user’s social graph or user-selected parts of the social graph to a social media platform designated by the user.
+(a) A To the extent it is technically feasible, a social media company shall implement a transparent, third-party-accessible interoperability interface that allows a user to choose to do both of the following:(1) Share a covered user’s social graph or user-selected parts of the social graph to a social media platform designated by the user.

 (1) Utilize an open protocol.